2024–25 Big Ten Conference women's basketball season

-The 2024–25 Big Ten women's basketball season will begin with practices in October 2024, followed by the start of the 2024–25 NCAA Division I women's basketball season in November 2024.
-The regular season will end in March 2025.
+The 2024–25 Big Ten women's basketball season began with practices in October 2024, followed by the start of the 2024–25 NCAA Division I women's basketball season in November 2024.
+The regular season ended in March 2025.

-The season will be the conference's first with 18 teams as four schools, Oregon, UCLA, USC, and Washington, joined the conference in August 2024.
-The conference announced that all teams will play 18 regular season conference games with each school playing one school both home and away, while facing 16 teams once.
-However, only 15 of the 18 teams will qualify for the Big Ten tournament.
+The season was the conference's first with 18 teams as four schools—Oregon, UCLA, USC, and Washington—joined the conference in August 2024.
+The conference announced that all teams would play 18 regular season conference games with each school playing one school both home and away, while facing 16 teams once.
+However, only 15 of the 18 teams would qualify for the Big Ten tournament.

+The USC Trojans won the regular season, with the final game against rival UCLA deciding first place.
+The UCLA Bruins won the 2025 Big Ten women's basketball tournament, defeating USC in the championship game.

+An NCAA record twelve Big Ten teams were invited to the 2025 NCAA women's basketball tournament.
+UCLA, USC, Ohio State, Maryland, Michigan, Iowa, Michigan State, Illinois, Indiana, Nebraska, Oregon, and Washington all received bids to the 2025 tournament.
+Tournament Winner UCLA was the overall No. 1 seed, and USC was the No. 4 overall seed.
+Minnesota was the sole Big Ten team invited to the 2025 Women's Basketball Invitation Tournament (WBIT).
+The Gophers won the 2025 WBIT.